Our Services

 Community Car

 TFI Local Link Community Car provides an accessible community transport service that addresses rural social exclusion.
-At present there is one community car in operation in the Louisburgh area.
+At present there are three community cars in operation in Mayo in the following areas:

 Primary Community and Continuing Care